INSEEC School of Business and Economics: Alumni network

 There are around 40,000 INSEEC Alumni registered on LinkedIn, and 100,000 according to the ADI (The INSEEC Alumni Association, in French: Association des Anciens de l'INSEEC).

 INSEEC was in September 2016 the sixth French Grande Ecole with the largest alumni network on LinkedIn.

-The three largest employers of INSEEC almuni in 2022 were Crédit Agricole, BNP Paribas and AXA.
+The three largest employers of INSEEC alumni in 2022 were Crédit Agricole, BNP Paribas and AXA.

 In the ranking 2021 of L'Etudiant, the Grande Ecole INSEEC School of Business & Economics reached a grade of 4 out of 5, the equivalent of a magna cum laude in terms of its alumni network potency which reached in 2020: 58,880.